spatstat/spatstat.github.io/about.md

 Science.

 **Ege Rubak** is a young researcher working mainly in spatial statistics and statistical computing.
-Currently he holds an assistant professorship in the world-renowned spatial statistics group at Aalborg University.
+Currently he holds an associate professorship and is part of the world-renowned spatial statistics group at Aalborg University.

 **Rolf Turner** is a statistical researcher with wide-ranging interests